11 Best Mattresses Without Fiberglass of 2023

 - Available in a vegan variety

 The Botanical Bliss features a soft cover made from GOTS certified organic cotton.
-This soft knit maximizes airflow and absorbs moisture so that you sleep cool and comfortably.
+Drawing from our experience, we found that this soft knit maximizes airflow and absorbs moisture so that you sleep cool and comfortably.
 Since the cotton is organic, it doesn’t contain any harsh irritants that could potentially disrupt your sleep.

 Every Botanical Bliss Organic Latex Mattress features a layer of GOTS certified organic wool.
 Wool is cushiony, durable, and sustainable.
-It helps regulate your body temperature at night while keeping your mattress clean.
+Our investigation demonstrated that wool is cushiony, durable, and sustainable, and it helps regulate your body temperature at night while keeping your mattress clean.

 The mattress’s comfort layer is made from Talalay latex.
 Now, how the latex feels varies based on your firmness choice.
 In general, though, it’s responsive, breathable, and provides excellent spinal support.